 Check out how much Horsepower the motor of your lathe can supply.
 The motor is your engine, and that makes it important to consider.
 Check the power required to see if it would be enough.

 Variable speed control

 This feature lets you adjust the speed of the spindle according to the material being turned.
 This helps reduce heat build-up and increase productivity.
-Variable speeds let you set different speeds depending on the type of wood being used.
-For example, softwoods take less time to cut compared to hardwood.
+Variable speeds let you set different speeds depending on the wood used.
+For example, softwoods take less time to cut compared to hardwoods.
 If you want to learn more about this, read our article here.

 If you plan to use your lathe often, then you should invest in a good dust collector.
 Any piece of wood you work on will produce some waste material in the form of dust, and a dust collector manages this for you.

 It would help if you always considered the maximum diameter your lathe will permit.
 The distance between centers defines this.
 Your lathe may allow turning only half an inch thick boards, but you cannot expect to make something thicker than that.
 Always check before buying.

 Your lathe must support all types of wood, from soft to hard.
 Also, it should be able to operate within a wide range of speeds.
 Make sure your lathe supports both slow and fast cutting operations.